Face coverings now optional in all NWC buildings. Watch for updates this summer at

 No refund of tuition, fees, residence hall charges, meal plans, or apartment rent

-Students who receive Federal Financial Aid are subject to The Return to Federal Title IV Funds Policy.
-See below.
+Students who receive Federal Financial Aid are subject to this policy.
+The Return to Federal Title IV Funds Policy

 *Notify the Registrar in writing of your intention to drop a course or withdraw.
 The drop or withdrawal date is the date written notice is received by the Registrar.